CANADA’S NEW TAKE-OVER BID REGIME

 The demise of Superior Plus Corp.’s $982 million deal to acquire Canexus Corp. is not without its upside for M&A stakeholders subject to the Competition Act: the transaction represents the first time Canada’s Competition Bureau has approved a transaction based upon the efficiencies defence.

 It’s also one of the rare occasions on which the Bureau didn’t go along with a US Federal Trade Commission’s decision to challenge a merger.
 The deal aborted when the parties could not reach an extension agreement following the FTC’s announcement that it would challenge the deal.

 Both Superior and Canexus are Canadian companies headquartered in Alberta.
 Both also operate in the US, making the merger subject to FTC review.
 If the deal had gone through, the new company and competitor AkzoNobel would have controlled 80 per cent of the total sodium chlorate production capacity in North America.
 Sodium chlorate is a chemical used to bleach wood pulp that is then processed into paper, tissue, diaper liners and other products.

 On June 27, 2016, the FTC announced it was challenging the transaction because it would significantly reduce competition in the North American market for sodium chlorate.
 The next day, the CB reached much the same conclusion regarding the Canadian market, but it cleared the acquisition on the basis of the efficiencies that the merger would have created.

-The upshot appears to be that the efficiencies defense has become meaningful in Canada.
-Historically, the Bureau tended to litigate any reliance by merging companies on the defense.
+The upshot appears to be that the efficiencies defence has become meaningful in Canada.
+Historically, the Bureau tended to litigate any reliance by merging companies on the defence.
 This despite the fact that the Supreme Court of Canada’s 2015 decision in in Tervita Corp. v.
-Canada (Commissioner of Competition) had validated the defense.
+Canada (Commissioner of Competition) had validated the defence.